 Sweet pea shrubs are best propagated from softwood cuttings at the start of the summer.
 Here's how to do it:

 - Use sharp pruners to cut a 4- to 6-inch length of stem containing at least two sets of leaves—and preferably no flowers.
-If possible, make the cut just below a leaf bud.
+If possible, cut just below a leaf bud.

 - Remove the lower leaves on the cutting, leaving at least one set of leaves at the top.